ctadeusa/sdlf-ppb-br/docs/README.md

     Additionally you can run ad-hoc queries in Athena to validate the data and pipeline execution.
 When executing Athena queries, please use the **engineering_main_workgroup** Athena Workgroup.

-12. (Min 120) Now we are going to run similar excercise, but with tables that contain partitions.
+12. Now we are going to run similar excercise, but with tables that contain partitions.
 Create the following tables via the Athena Query Console.

     ***IMPORTANT: Replace the placeholder <\<your-raw-bucket-name>> with the name of your Raw Bucket***.
 Inside the Athena query console, execute the following SQL statements: